A graduate laboratory experiment to set up a photon-counting detector using MKIDs: Experimental activities

 The expected spectrum can be used as a fit function for the observed data, which are binned for different values of the OFF:

-where $A$ is a normalization factor, $N_{max}$ is a fixed maximum number of considered photons, \textit{shift} is a global shift of the fit function from zero, $G$ is the Gaussian distribution, $P$ is the Poisson distribution and $E_{\gamma}$ is the conversion from A.U. to eV that can be obtained knowing the energy of one IR photon, i.e. $0.8$ eV.
+where $A$ is a normalization factor, $N_{max}$ is a fixed maximum number of considered photons, $\delta$ is a global shift of the fit function from zero, $G$ is the Gaussian distribution, $P$ is the Poisson distribution and $E_{\gamma}$ is the conversion from A.U. to eV that can be obtained knowing the energy of one infrared photon, i.e. $0.8$ eV.

 The measured distribution is shown in \cref{fig:result}.
-The peaks due to different photon numbers cannot be separated, likely due to the detector resolution being much larger than the photons energy.
+The peaks due to different photon numbers cannot be separated, likely due to the detector resolution being much larger than the photon energy.

 The average number of photons can still be estimated with the fit.
 Due to the large number of parameters, it can be difficult to make the fit converge and more than one combination of parameters can give good $\chi^2$ values.
 To avoid that, some parameters can be constrained.
 For example, $\sigma$ is set to the detector's resolution, which is calculated as the Root Mean Squared (RMS) of the noise signals (after the OF) since it is the dominant component.
 All constraints are shown in the table in \cref{fig:result}.

-The fit is conducted with \texttt{iminuit}~\cite{iminuit}, which is a Python implementation of the \texttt{Minuit2} C++ library~\cite{minuit}.
 The result of the fit, with a $\chi^2/$dof$=1.2$, is shown in \cref{fig:result}.
 The best estimate for the average number of photons is $12 \pm 2$.